 The Notice of Docket Activity does not replace the certificate of service required by Fed.
 R. App.
 P. 25(d).
 ECF Filers must include certificates of service with any electronically filed document which state whether the parties being served are ECF Filers being served electronically by the Notice of Docket Activity or whether they are being served using an alternate method of service permitted by Fed.
 R. App.
 P. 25(c)(1), and, if so, which method.
 The certificate must also provide the other information required by Fed.
 R. App.
-P. 25(c)(1), and, if so, which method.
+P. 25(d)(1).